nxp-mcuxpresso/mcuxsdk-middleware-executorch/docs/nxp/topics/overview.md

 You can obtain the MCUXpresso SDK from [MCUXpresso SDK Builder](https://mcuxpresso.nxp.com/en) including the IDE.
 See the [getting_mcuxpress](getting_mcuxpresso.md) for details.

-In the MCUXpresso SDK, there are 2 project available related to ExecuTorch:
+In the MCUXpresso SDK, there are 2 projects available related to ExecuTorch:
 * executorch_lib
 * executorch_cifarnet